Topological multi-mode waveguide QED: Model

-An important observation from Fig.~\ref{fig:2}(a) is that the edge modes dispersion deviate significantly from the linear behaviour which is typically assumed in the literature to deal with such topological channels~\cite{Yao2013,Lemonde2019,Cao2021}.
-Since this can have important consequences in the quantum optical behaviour, we derive a more accurate effective description of these modes for $\phi \ll 1$.
-In particular, we show that the edge-mode dispersion for the left-localized states emerging from the $l$-th Landau Level is well approximated by~\cite{SupMatDirectional}:
+An important observation from Fig.~\ref{fig:2}(a) is that the edge modes dispersion deviate significantly from the linear behaviour typically assumed in the literature for such topological channels~\cite{Yao2013,Lemonde2019,Cao2021}.
+Since this can have important consequences in the quantum optical behaviour, we derive a more accurate effective description of these modes for $\phi \ll 1$, showing the edge-mode dispersion for the left-localized states emerging from the $l$-th Landau Level approximates by~\cite{SupMatDirectional}: